Shubham09996/SehatSphere/README.md

-# HealthSphere 🏥
+# SehatSphere 🏥

 ## Project Description 📝
-HealthSphere is a comprehensive healthcare management system designed to streamline various aspects of patient, doctor, hospital, and administrative workflows.
+SehatSphere is a comprehensive healthcare management system designed to streamline various aspects of patient, doctor, hospital, and administrative workflows.
 It aims to provide an efficient and user-friendly platform for managing appointments, medical records, prescriptions, billing, and more.
 The project leverages modern web technologies to deliver a robust and scalable solution for healthcare providers and patients.

 ## Features ✨
-HealthSphere offers a wide range of features to enhance the healthcare experience:
+SehatSphere offers a wide range of features to enhance the healthcare experience:
 - **User Authentication & Authorization**: 🔐 Secure login and registration for Patients, Doctors, Hospitals, and Admins with role-based access control.
 - **Google OAuth Integration**: 🌐 Seamless sign-up and login using Google accounts.
 - **Appointment Management**: 🗓️ Patients can book, view, and manage appointments with doctors.
 Doctors can manage their schedules and appointment queues.